I’ll Take 8 Pineapples! Foods to Induce Labour Naturally

 Foods to induce labour

 There are many ways to bring on labour.
-Foods to induce labour: eating or drinking, are very popular methods not least because they are often quite accessible to pregnant ladies and don’t cost much, or may not require specialist information.
+Foods to induce labour by eating or drinking certain things is a very popular method not least because they are often quite accessible to pregnant ladies and don’t cost much, or may not require specialist information.

 They are not necessarily effective or their efficacy may not be quite what you expect.
 Proceed with caution